Movie

 Brixton Oval, SW2 1JG

-Now over 100 years old, the Ritzy Cinema is an iconic part of the Brixton furniture.
+Now over 100 years old, the Ritzy Cinema is an iconic part of Brixton’s fabric.
 Restored to its original turn-of-the-century charm, it still has all those amazing architectural features and a red velvet curtain.
 Classy!
 Owned by Picturehouse Cinemas, there are loads of great deals to get money off your tickets, plus there is an upstairs live music venue called named ‘Upstairs’ (duh!) for when you decide your night isn’t over after the end credits.

 ELECTRIC PICTURE PALACE